oguzozgen/verywon/README.md

-# verywon
+# verymir
-verywon - It' s online U :) And Fancy Data Visualizations.
+verymir - It' s online U :) And Fancy Data Visualizations.

 I believe data visualization has more power than normal text. it's better to use dynamic visuals, instead of linkedin style texts.